Whānau Voice Grant

 Agreement

 You will be notified by email if your application is approved/declined.
-Successful applicants will receive grant details.
+Successful applicants will receive their funding agreement.

 5